-Elicit appropriate stakeholder feedback from the regions and the NRC offices affected by drafts of new or substantially revised documents. omments in a comment resolution summary the Document Package.
-At the conclusion of the comment period, the document lead will resolve and incorporate the appropriate comments into the revised document, using the same accession number that was used for the regional comment period.
-The document lead will then follow ection 0040-06 to provide a document issuing package to the NRR IM coordinator. (ections 06.04 and 06.05).
+Elicit appropriate stakeholder feedback via the Document for Comment process.
+Comments should be elicited from the regions and the NRC offices affected by drafts of new or substantially revised IM documents; inform the IM coordinator when additional stakeholders should be added to the Doc for Comment solicitation.
+Comments are recorded in a comment resolution summary or a comment-specific version of the document; either or both of these non-public documents are part of the Document for Comment Package.
+At the conclusion of the comment period, the document lead will resolve and incorporate the appropriate comments into the revised IM document, using the same accession number that was used for the regional comment period.
+The document lead will then follow section 0040-06 to provide a document issuing package to the NRR IM coordinator. (sections 06.04 and 06.05).

+For IMC or IP revisions to be in effect for the next calendar year, submit your drafts for comment no later than the third quarter.
+Documents warranting Commission interaction may also need greater interaction with external stakeholders and greater time allowance in the project schedule for finalizing the documents for issuance.

-When technical or resource requirements change, the NRR IM coordinator to ensure that any sample are captured in documents and reflected in RPS-Inspections before the next inspection cycle.
-For baseline IPs the document lead will work with the NRR I coordinator to update RPS-Inspections with changes in sample sizes, estimated resource hours and sample scope text.
+When technical or resource requirements change, inform the NRR IM coordinator via the DIF to ensure that any sample or resource (hours) changes are captured in IM documents and are reflected in Reactor Program System (RPS)-Inspections before the start of the next inspection cycle.
+Avoid increasing or decreasing sample sizes in the middle of a cycle.
+For baseline IPs, the document lead will work with the NRR IM coordinator to update RPS-Inspections with changes in sample sizes, estimated resource hours, and sample scope text.
+Sample scope text can be reviewed using RPS-Inspection Report IP 29; notify the NRR IM coordinator about specific changes.

+It is the document lead’s responsibility to inform their branch chief when new cost activity codes (CACs) are needed; this could occur when an IP is cited to a new IMC.
+New CACs may be requested prior to the formal issuance of the IP in order to ensure the CAC is available in a timely manner for individuals scheduling inspections.

-Ensure that any increase in the FTE inspection effort specified in an document is formally approved by the cognizant program office before the document is issued or before it becomes effective.
+Ensure that any increase in the FTE inspection effort specified in an IM document is formally approved by the cognizant program office before the document is issued or before it becomes effective.
+See IMC 2515 section 07 regarding changes in resources.

-Inform NRC technical staff of a pending document change and ensure that required training is identified and implemented prior to issuance.
-If the regions are affected by changes made to documents (ection 06.04c.), the inspection program document lead will forward the draft document to the cognizant IM coordinator to prepare the document for comment package.
+Inform NRC technical staff of a pending IM document change and ensure that required training is identified and implemented prior to issuance.
+If the regions are affected by changes made to IM documents (section 06.04c.), the inspection program document lead will forward the draft document to the cognizant IM coordinator to prepare the document for comment package.

 When it becomes necessary for draft inspection documents to be discussed at public meetings, forwards the draft inspection program document to the cognizant IM coordinator to make the draft document public for the sole purpose of discussion at a specified public meeting.
 The IM coordinator will add the appropriate language in the revision history table for this draft public document.

-Prepare and route final drafts of newly created or modified documents to the IM coordinator when ready for issuance, in accordance with applicable internal office guidance.
+Prepare and route final drafts of newly created or modified IM documents to the appropriate IM coordinator when ready for issuance, in accordance with applicable internal office guidance.
+The IM document should be formatted according to IMC 0040 Appendix A prior to submission to the IM coordinator.